 If you are looking to hear about interesting culinary experiences, look no further than Linkins’s Unit Chef, Jim Wall.
 Chef Wall brought his creativity and love of food with him while working in some interesting places.
 His long list of training even includes the Coast Guard Food Service Specialist School.
 Chef Wall worked as a Cook, Baker, and Procurement Manager with the Coast Guard in Seattle, WA and also worked with the Coast Guard as a Cooking and Baking Instructor in Petaluma, CA and New London, CT.
 He even served American Sailors in Hokkaido, Japan where he was the Chef and Manager of a small kitchen of Japanese staff at the Loran Station.
 Since coming to Illinois State in 1996, Chef Wall has contributed his many talents by not only creating new recipes and menus, but also by having an integral part in the training and development of the culinary staff.
 Be sure to stop by and check out one of Chef Wall’s dishes at Linkins—and who knows, he may just have an interesting story to tell you too!

 Most people don’t think “dancer” when they think about chefs, but Ursula Ganci is talented on the dance floor and in the kitchen.
 Ursula was a dance teacher and a costume shop assistant for the theatre department at Illinois Central College.
 She received her Associate degrees in Culinary Arts and Dance from Illinois Central College in E. Peoria, IL in 2008.
-Ursula began working as a cook for Campus Dining Services in 2008.
+Ursula began working as a cook for the department in 2008.
 After five years, she was promoted to lead cook and a year and a half later promoted again to her current position as Assistant Chef.
 She enjoys the ever-progressing nature of working in a university setting.
 “The student population is always changing, evolving and growing, and with that so does our department and the way that we cook and serve.
 It is challenging, but rewarding,” said Ganci.